syncfusion-content/blazor-docs/blazor/button-group/native-event.md

 ## How to bind onchange event to Button Group

-The `onchage` attribute is used to bind the change event for button group.
+The `onchange` attribute is used to bind the change event for button group.
 Here, we have explained about the sample code snippets.

 ```csharp